awsdocs/aws-lambda-developer-guide/doc_source/API_ListFunctions.md

 Returns a list of Lambda functions, with the version\-specific configuration of each\.
 Lambda returns up to 50 functions per call\.

 Set `FunctionVersion` to `ALL` to include all published versions of each function in addition to the unpublished version\.

+**Note**
-To get more information about a function or version, use [GetFunction](API_GetFunction.md)\.
+The `ListFunctions` action returns a subset of the [FunctionConfiguration](API_FunctionConfiguration.md) fields\.
+To get the additional fields \(State, StateReasonCode, StateReason, LastUpdateStatus, LastUpdateStatusReason, LastUpdateStatusReasonCode\) for a function or version, use [GetFunction](API_GetFunction.md)\.

 ## Request Syntax<a name="API_ListFunctions_RequestSyntax"></a>